 Charles Duhigg’s ‘Smarter, Faster, Better’ has some great material on habits.
 I highly recommend the read!
-Take advantage of the small features of a day to build-on, and capture, the larger goals.
+Take advantage of the small features of a day to build-on, and capture the larger goals.

 Still having trouble getting that budget balanced?
 Try Time-Blocking!
-This has helped in cases where detailed, step-by-step routine is sometimes too rigid for the day.
+This has helped in cases where a detailed, step-by-step routine is sometimes too rigid for the day.

 Listen (to your elders), Learn, and Leap…

 Don’t reinvent the wheel.
 Take a moment and listen to what others have already figured out, documented, perfected, and effectively published for the rest of us.
-In general, consider what has already been done, and safe yourself the effort of failing just to prove that it still doesn’t work before setting out on a better course of action.
+In general, consider what has already been done, and save yourself the effort of failing just to prove that it still doesn’t work before setting out on a better course of action.

-Think of a sign that warns drivers that the road is out, and that they should turn around.
+Think of a sign that warns drivers that the road is out and that they should turn around.
 Why drive down that road just to realize, yes, that road is out?

 In the same way, build on the successes of others, incorporate strong habits and positive concepts from others into your day so that you can move the mark higher.
-You can then focus on where they left-off, grow, benefit yourself, and then share the information with the next generation as well.
+You can then focus on where they left off, grow, benefit yourself, and then share the information with the next generation as well.